 You're in the Grief Process

-At this time we have to remember that it is healthy and natural to grieve the loss of our companion animal.
 Although it is easy to beat ourselves up, we must continue engaging in self-care strategies and taking care of ourselves and members of our family.

 Many times experiencing a loss that is incomplete, such as a runaway pet, can be considered traumatic grief.
-In light of this, it may be helpful to spend some time reading Tragic, Sudden, Unexpected: Grieving for Traumatic Pet Loss.

 Moving Away From Blame-Making

-One of the quickest ways to compound your grief and increase the tailspin of pain faced throughout the grief process is to add additional blame to yourself while you are grieving.
+One of the quickest ways to compound your grief and increase the tailspin of pain faced throughout the grief process is to add additional blame on yourself while you are grieving.
 It's important to work hard at moving against adding additional self-blame throughout the time.

 Even if you didn't latch the gate properly and your pet ran away, it's important not to throw heaps of blame upon yourself.
 Why?
 You didn't wake up that morning and decide, "I'm going to purposely leave the gate unlatched so my pet can run away."
 Your motives were not evil.

 It's easy to project anger and the many raw emotions we face throughout the grief process onto ourselves or others.
-If it was another member of the family we might find ourselves feeling angry, having a hard time facing the person that let the mishap occur.
+If it was another member of the family we might find ourselves feeling angry, and having a hard time facing the person that let the mishap occur.